 Summer is currently working with McMann, writing new works in both fantasy and Regency romance, providing content for, creating and managing websites, and a faculty member at AllWriters’ Workplace and Workshop, LLC., an international creative writing studio.
 She lives in Michigan with her husband and compulsory, deliberately spoiled, cats.

 Look for Summer Hanford signing books at the Arizona Renaissance Festival on February 10th and 11th, 2018!
-Also in 2018, look for Summer in the Milwaukee area in May, at RATG in June and at the 2018 World Fantasy Convention.
+Also in 2018, look for Summer in the Milwaukee area in May at the Your Path to Publication Event, at RATG in June and at the 2018 World Fantasy Convention.
 More details will follow as the year progresses.

 Check back for updates!